SparrowFabrications/sparrowfabrications.github.io/blackbird-fly-adapter.md

+---
+description: Blackbird, fly Shutter Release Cable Adapter allows you to use a shutter release cable for beautiful long exposure pictures.
+---
 ## Blackbird, fly Shutter Release Cable Adapter
 Blackbird, fly Shutter Release Cable Adapter.
 Please note the cable required is shown but not included.
 Works with cables [such as this one]({{ site.amazon_cable_url }}).
 Camera shown is not included.